wildfly-extras/wildfly-camel-examples/camel-activemq/README.md

 Camel ActiveMQ Example
 ----------------------

-This example demonstrates using the camel-activemq component with WildFly Camel to produce and consume JMS messages.
+This example demonstrates using the camel-activemq component with Red Hat Fuse on EAP to produce and consume JMS messages.

 In this example, a Camel route consumes files from ${JBOSS_HOME}/standalone/data/orders and places their contents onto an ActiveMQ queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue' and through a simple [content based router](http://camel.apache.org/content-based-router.html) sorts the orders into individual country directories within JBOSS_HOME/standalone/data/orders/processed.